Foods For Goldfish-What Are The Best Food Options?

 Autumn:

-In autumn, the adults are preparing for winter hibernation or a period of low activity.
+In autumn, the adults prepare for winter hibernation or a period of low activity.
 They need to build up fat for winter and next spring’s breeding.

-Feed them fairly heavily, similar to spring by cutting back on dry foods in favor of live.
+Feed them reasonably heavily, similar to spring, by cutting back on dry foods in favor of live.

 Winter: